tribalfs/PixelsPub/PrivacyPolicy.md

 # Pixels: Resolution+DPI Changer Privacy Policy
-Last updated: January 31, 2023
+Last updated: February 09, 2023

 It is tribalfs' policy to respect your privacy regarding any information we may collect  thru our products and services.
-This Privacy Policy applies to  Resolution+DPI Changer Privacy app published in Google Play Store (hereinafter,  "This  App").
+This Privacy Policy applies to  ``Pixels: Resolution+DPI Changer`` app published in Google Play Store (hereinafter,  "This  App").

 We have adopted this privacy policy ("Privacy Policy") to explain what information may be collected on this App and how we use this information.
 If you choose to use this App, then you agree to the collection and use of information in relation to this policy.